 Not a business leader among us could have predicted the rapid acceleration of events and the associated impact of the pandemic to our business models, team structure, and overall approach to work.

-Technology leaders were once again thrust into the limelight as companies stress tested their existing work from home (WFH) capabilities or rapidly accelerated implementation where none previously existed.
+Technology leaders were once again thrust into the limelight as companies stress-tested their existing work-from-home (WFH) capabilities or rapidly accelerated implementation where none previously existed.

-Some believe that that the traditional office workspace will never be the same or at a minimum forever materially altered.
+Some believe that the traditional office workspace will never be the same or at a minimum forever materially altered.
 Others may still hold fast to the tradition of in-person collaboration.
 Many align somewhere between those two spectrums.